 - Appropriate experience;

-- And, in the case of students whose native language is not English, acceptable performance on the TOEFL or IELTS is mandatory.
+- And, in the case of students whose native language is not English, a score of 80 or above on the TOEFL IBT, PTE equal to 58 or above, Duolingo equal to 105 or above, or a 6.5 or above on the International English Language Testing System (IELTS) is mandatory.

 It is to be stressed that, although GMAT and GPA are important, they alone will not be the basis of admissions decisions.
 While students may come from many academic disciplines, those students with bachelor’s degrees in fields other than business may require more than 79 semester hours in order to satisfy prerequisite (19 credit hours) and business program course (60 credit hours) requirements.
 A student may need additional calculus, statistics, and economic prerequisite requirements depending on the students previous academic discipline.
 Students admitted to the Ph.D. program will not receive graduate credit for any undergraduate courses they take.

-A student should take the Ph.D. comprehensive examination as soon as he/she and his/her advisor believes the student has mastered all the required subject areas and completed all course work.
+A student should take the Ph.D. comprehensive examination as soon as the student and the student's advisor believes the student has mastered all the required subject areas and completed all course work.
 The format and other details of the examination are given in the handbook for Ph.D. students and are available on-line.
 Following successful completion of the comprehensive examination, the student is admitted to candidacy for the Ph.D. and undertakes dissertation research.
 The student is responsible for initiating the application to candidacy on a form available from the College of Graduate Studies.

 - One year of calculus

 - Statistics that include regression and analysis of variance